A Guide to Wiping Down Your Gym Equipment

 - Encourage cleaning habits with your members: Many gym-goers consider it proper etiquette to wipe off their equipment after using it.
 You can encourage these habits by offering well-placed and well-stocked supplies for your guests.
-Have easy-to-find dispensers of disinfecting wipes and hand sanitizer for guests to use.
+Have easy-to-find Wipes Dispenser and hand sanitizer for guests to use.
 Place trash bins in convenient locations to make disposal easy too.

 - Offer clean towels to guests: Clean towels can prevent sweat from dripping all over the place.
 Having towels available is a seemingly luxurious touch that will help keep your gym clean too.
 Just be sure to clearly mark where guests can leave their used towels, and launder them with a high-powered disinfecting detergent.